afrank84/frankndok/blog/2025/2025-03-31-monthly_report.md

 life in service.
 And now, she shared with a gentle honesty that she’s praying for a Godly husband—someone who shares her heart for the Lord and for mission work.
 So, if you know a Christ-centered man with a love for adventure and a calling to serve…there just might be a runway already prepared for him.

+##### 2025-03-22 (Saturday)
+Today ended up being a day at our Brazilian home after our original plans were unexpectedly canceled.
+We made the most of the extra time by catching up on a few projects around the property.
+Jim and I weedwhacked the soccer field and around the pond, giving it a much-needed cleanup, while the kids enjoyed some time swimming and cooling off in the water.
+Later in the day, Jessica and I tackled one of the workshop rooms and managed to get it cleaned out and organized.
+In the evening, we gathered with Jim and Guta for a inprompt to
+Bible study, which was a refreshing way to end the day.
+Though unplanned, the slower pace was a welcome change and a good reminder that even the quiet days can be full of purpose.

+##### 2025-03-23 (Sunday)
+This morning we visited PIB Caxias do Sul, a local church where we were warmly welcomed.
+After the service, we joined Jim’s Bible class, and I had the opportunity to share my testimony.
+I encouraged the Brazilian believers there to live boldly for Christ.

+After class, I had some solid conversations with several Brazilians about homeschooling and technology.

+Back at home, we had lunch—filet mignon that cost just $27 for the whole roll.
+Not bad.
+While we were relaxing, a family stopped by—Alexandre and Gracie with their three daughters: Bia (the youngest), Alice (middle), and their oldest daughter.
+They were getting ready for a trip across Europe and were dropping off Alexandre’s sister, Julia, who’s heading to Portugal for mission work.
+We shared tips on travel, packing, and how to stay mission-focused while on the road.

+In the evening, we went to a church in Santa Fe called IBSF, located in a rough part of town.
+The building was basically right on the street—just three walls, with the fourth side being a garage door that opened to the public.
+Pastor Gabriel preached with the door wide open so people walking by could hear everything.
+It was a bold and practical way to reach the neighborhood.

+To finish the day, we went to an all-you-can-eat Brazilian pizza place.
+They kept bringing out pizza, pasta, and even dessert pizzas.
+Definitely a solid end to a packed day.

+##### 2025-03-24 (Monday)
+Spent the morning weedwhacking the orchard up on the mountain—good weather and a solid few hours of work.

+Later in the day, a missionary couple, Ellis and Tulia, arrived.
+They’re heading back north today to Rio Grande do Norte, which is about a four-hour flight from here.
+They're going to meet with Jim and Guta to get a better understanding of the work happening here.

+Ellis and Tulia have invited us to stay at their beach house sometime.
+They’re doing the same kind of mission work as Jim and Guta—offering a place for missionaries to rest and recharge.
+Should be a good connection for the future.